Quality Engineering and Management

 *Note: IMAE courses taken for undergraduate credit cannot be applied towards graduate credit hours, unless the student has been accepted into the accelerated program.

 In the thesis option a program of study including the above required courses (12 credit hours), the master’s thesis (six credit hours), and the remaining 12 credit hours will be selected by the graduate adviser and the student.

 Teaching or research assistantships and fellowships are available for qualified applicants.
-Additional information about programs, courses, assistantships, and fellowships may be obtained from the College of Engineering, Computing, Technology, and Mathematics or from the chair of the department.
+Additional information about programs, courses, assistantships, and fellowships may be obtained from the College of Engineering, Computing, Technology, and Mathematics or from the director of the school.